anmode/test-rustci-python/README.md

 # Demo App for RustCI Pipeline

-This is a tiny Python project demonstrating how to set up a 6‑job `.rustci.yml` file that RustCI can run end‑to‑end: install, lint, test, type‑check, docs build, and package.
+This is a tiny Python project demonstrating how to set up a 6‑job `.rustci.yml` file that RustCI can run end‑to‑end: install, lint, test, type‑check, docs build, and package

 To try locally: